Experimentally Extending Quantum Kernel Learning to Quantum Data by NMR: Extracting quantum kernels and implementing ML tasks

 As an example for a quantum ML task, we take up the task of determining whether a given unitary transformation \( U \) entangles any given initial mixed state \( \rho \).
 The entanglement classification task is a binary classification problem where the input data is a unitary transformation and the output is a binary label indicating whether the transformation is entangling or not for a particular initial mixed state.
 It is a nontrivial problem, which is discussed by Serrano-Ensástiga and Martin \cite{Serrano-Ensastiga2023}.

 We now approach the above problem using the quantum kernel method by taking a set of unitary transformation $U$ as the quantum input data.
-The quantum kernel method offers significant advantages over classical kernels.
+Quantum data offers significant advantages over classical data.
 Firstly, unitary transformations do not require parameterization (except for training), as they can be fed directly into the kernel model.
-Secondly, the quantum kernels with quantum inputs have the ability to predict the labels of inputs that are categorically different from the training inputs \cite{qpr2021}.
+Secondly, the quantum kernels with quantum inputs have the ability to predict the labels of inputs that are categorically different from the training inputs (generalizability).
 To handle a quantum input, we propose a quantum kernel

 where $A(U_i) = V(U_i) A_0 V^{\dagger}(U_i)$ is the quantum feature map for the unitary $U_i$ with the encoding unitary $V(U_i) = U_i U_e U_i^{\dagger}$ and $A_0$ is a suitable reference operator in the system.
 The kernel function $k(U_i, U_j)$ measures the similarity between the unitaries $U_i$ and $U_j$ in the operator space.
-We now assume a quantum register of geometry shown in Fig. \ref{fig:entanglement_classification} (a).
+We now assume a quantum register of the geometry shown in Fig. \ref{fig:entanglement_classification} (a).
 The central qubit C is connected to A qubits, and each A qubit is connected to a B qubit.
-The input unitaries $U_i$ act on A and B qubits as shown in Fig. \ref{fig:entanglement_classification} (b), and then $U_e$ entangles A qubits with C qubit.
-The quantum kernel for the entanglement classification task is computed using Eq. \ref{eq:nmr_kernel_explicit} with the new encoding scheme described above.
-The numerical results of the entanglement classification task are shown in Fig. \ref{fig:entanglement_classification} (c,d).
+The input unitaries $U_i$ act on A and B qubits as shown in Fig. \ref{fig:entanglement_classification} (c), and then $U_e$ is a CNOT-like operation that entangles A qubits with C qubit after a Hadamard on C. The quantum kernel for the entanglement classification task is computed using Eq. \ref{eq:nmr_kernel_explicit} with the new encoding scheme described above.

 We classify the unitary operators acting on the thermal equilibrium state